rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 - +50 points for small hoop
 - +20 bonus points for each two-basket streak
 - +40 bonus points for each three-basket streak

+Deductions for manual control: Base score is 100%
+- +10% for RX200 pitch/yaw control
-- 30% deduction for manual orientation control
+- +0% for servo pitch/yaw control
-- 30% bonus boost for orientation control using RX200
+- -10% for manual pitch/yaw control

+- -10% for manual loading (moving the ball from the holding area to the receptacle)
+- -10% for manual arming (storing the potential energy used to fire the ball)
+- -10% for manual firing (making the ball shoot)

 ## Event 5: Bonus Event (200 points)
 ### Task Setup